 Anthony: Hi, this is Anthony.
 I'm currently working at the Deloitte, Tokyo office.
 I'm originally from China.
 I’ve lived in the US and now I'm living in Tokyo.
 Thanks so much, Angela, I really enjoy your time and I hope everybody can sign up to your show.

 Angela: Hi, I'm Angela Guido, the founder of Career Protocol, and today I am doing a mock interview with an applicant to the Booth School of Business.
 I wrote a book called Interview Hero.
 And if you want insights on how to master the art of storytelling and ace any interview ever, please check out my book.
-If you're interested in working with a Career Protocol team to prepare for your interview in the style that I'm about to do with Anthony, please sign up for what we call our Interview Excellence Package.
-I think that's what we call it, but it's a chance to work one on one with a Career Protocol instructor on your MBA or job interview so that you can really make a connection and put your best foot forward.
+If you're interested in working with a Career Protocol team to prepare for your interview in the style that I'm about to do with Anthony.
+Take a look at our Interview Packages, and sign up to work one on one with a Career Protocol instructor on your MBA or job interview so that you can really make a connection and put your best foot forward.
 Let's see how it goes with Anthony.
 So first thing I want to say is congratulations for getting invited to interview at Booth!
 I think you have a really cool profile, and I have to say, like, as a member of the Booth community, as a Booth alum, I'd be very happy, I'd be very proud to have you as a member of our community.
 And I'm pretty sure that the admissions committee feels that way as well, which is why you're in this position.
 So, you should feel very good about where you are.
 And really, congratulations on making it this far.

 Anthony: Thank you so much.